 An HHA is a health care provider licensed, certified or authorized by state and federal laws to provide health care services in the home.
-An HHA provides skilled services in the home.
 An HHA provides skilled services and non-skilled services to recipients on an intermittent and periodic basis.
-The HHA must meet the conditions of participation as stated in the MSM Chapters 100 and 1400.
+The HHA must meet the conditions of participation as stated in the MSM Chapters 100 - Medicaid Program and 1400 - Home Health Agency.
 To participate in the Medicaid program, an HHA must meet the conditions of participation of Medicare.